Kajora: Demographics

 As of 2001 India census, Kajora had a population of 24,955.
 Males constitute 55% of the population and females 45%.
 Kajora has an average literacy rate of 54%, lower than the national average of 59.5%: male literacy is 62%, and female literacy is 43%.
 In Kajora, 12% of the population is under 6 years of age.

 Infrastructure

 According to the District Census Handbook 2011, Bardhaman, Kajora covered an area of 10.33 km^{2}.
-Among the civic amenities, the protected water-supply involved overhead tank, tap water from treated sources (Still not available at kajora Gram in a adequate manner).
+Among the civic amenities, the protected water-supply involved overhead tank, tap water from treated sources (Still not available at kajora Gram in an adequate manner).
 It had 2,246 domestic electric connections.
 The nearest government medical facilities are 1–2 km away.
 Among the educational facilities it had were 6 primary schools, 1 middle school, 2 senior secondary schools.
 Among the social, recreational and cultural facilities it had 1 public library and 1 reading room.
 It had the branch office of 1 nationalised bank.